rellermeyer/TUD-DistributedSystems/README.md

 # Project Setup

 This project was build in Scala, and therefore follows the normal project structure of a Scala project.
-The scripts are located in `crdt-graph/src/main` and tests  in `crdt-graph/src/tests`.
+The scripts are located in `crdt-graph/src/main` and tests  in `crdt-graph/src/test`.

 ## Main
+### `QuickstartApp.scala`

+This is the main file of the project.
+It specifies all of the routes for the Server and specifies some utils for the operationlog which is used in the operations that are accessed through the routes.

+### `DataStore.scala`

+Datastore handles all of the logic of the Graph-based CRDT that was explained in the paper by Shapiro et al. these operations consist of:

+* Add vertex or arc
+* Remove vertex or arc
+* Lookup vertex or arc

+### `Vertex.scala`

+The vertex object is used by the Datastore and incorporates some functions about the specific vertex.
+These include:

+* Adding or removing arcs
+* Gettting arcs
+* Adding Ids (when it is added multiple times)

+### OperationLogs
+#### `OperationLog.scala`

+Handles the store of the operation logs, which is later used to check by the client what operations has been done.

+#### `OperationType.scala`

+Enumeration of the different types of operations.
+These consist of:
+* `addVertex`
+* `addArc`
+* `removeVertex`
+* `removeArc`

+### WebServer
+#### `Synchronizer.scala`

+Handles the synchronization between nodes.
+Running in a separate thread, it gets the operations from the operation log and broadcasts these to all of the other nodes.
+Keeping track of which nodes are unresponsive.

 ## Test